Shree Rukmani Kund: Proposals and Reality

 On 14 April 2000 Mr.Suresh Chandel, Ex-MP, announced that Rukmani Kund would be developed into a tourist resort.
 This religious place would be connected by an all-weather road.
 Mr. Chandel declared that not only Himachal's Tourism Department and Art and Cultural Department would collaborate for development of this centre but he would ensure sufficient Central grant from the Centre for its faster development.

 On 5 February 2012, Mr. Rikhi Ram Kaundal, Vidhan Sabha Deputy Speaker announced that a sum of Rs.5 Lacs would be spent for providing tourist facilities at the famous Rukmani Kund near Auhar in Jhandutta constituency under the "Shrine Tourism" agenda of their government.

 On 15 April 2013 Mr. Rajesh Dharmani, Chief Parliamentary Secretary, Forests and Fisheries, announced that Rukmani Kund shrine will be developed into a tourist spot.

-But, till this date the place has not reached up to the condition of satisfaction so far.
+But, till this date the place has not reached a condition of satisfaction.
 The Rukmani Kund is not given even half as much attention as to other victim villages of the Har Gaon Ki Kahani programme.
 While in other cases, they did construct a road, painted the walls colorful, and put on the Welcome Boards; Rukmani Kund wasn't that lucky.
 The road leading to the Kund is as good as the terrible stretch between Batal and Chatrru in Lahaul and Spiti district.
 And if it is the rainy season, the road turns into a muddy canal.

 The Tourism Department did spend handsome amount to conceptualize HGKK programme.
 However, they probably forgot about the Rukmani Kund.